Ankr-network/ankr-docs/docs/staking/liquid-staking/oracles/oracles-api.md

 Now that you know the flow, you can integrate with the Ankr PancakeSwap price oracle, using the functions below.

 ### `peek()`
 Gets time-weighted average price of a pair of tokens from PancakeSwap.
+A view function.

 #### Parameters
 The function returns two parameters: